Looking for a swiss chard recipe? I have one! You will love this garlicky pasta recipe full of healthy greens.

 This week, this week, totally reaffirmed my understanding of how hard it is to eat healthy during the workweek.
-I actually stopped at a fast food restaurant on the way home and grabbed food for the kids for dinner this week.
+I actually stopped at a fast food restaurant on the way home and grabbed food for the kids for dinner … twice.
 I did.
 Right here.
 I’m guilty.

 I know.
 Who is this person!?